1. The Organization shall be known as the Wheatland Senior Hockey League

 78. Any Team postponing a scheduled League Game in order to participate in an exhibition or other game whether at home or away from home shall forfeit their bond to the League, unless mutually agreed by both Teams.

 a.
 Teams agreeing on a postponement of scheduled games must at the same time agree to the date the makeup game is to be played.
-Should this not be done within 3 days of the date the game was suppose to be played, the President shall consult the schedule and deem the first day both Teams are not playing as the date for the makeup game to be played.
+Should this not be done within 3 days of the date the game was supposed to be played, the President shall consult the schedule and deem the first day both Teams are not playing as the date for the makeup game to be played.

 79. All Teams of the League must be aware that their priority in any games they may contemplate playing or competitions they may consider entering is to the playing schedule of this League.
 The League shall be deemed more important than other games.
 Cancellations must be reported to the President immediately.